Teaching Reading Level 2

 Week 32-34: Word MY

 Print and cut these flash cards (laminate for greater durability), and use them as a teaching tool.
 While flash cards often get a bad rap, if introduced properly they can be lots of fun.
 When children get the sound/word correct, they may collect the card, or place it in a special location.
 Some children respond to earning points (make sure they are given just the right number to be challenging without being so hard they become frustrated).
-As each letter is taught, add its flash card to the pile for daily review.
+As each word is taught, add its flash card to the pile for daily review.
 Note that different borders are used for words and sounds, to keep them in separate piles.

 “You are a reader now!“